-The new Omicron variant is a reminder that 'the virus is still in control' regardless of Covid-19 fatigue, medical professor says - Local News 8
+The new Omicron variant is a reminder that 'the virus is still in control' regardless of COVID-19 fatigue, medical professor says - Local News 8

 “When you get boosted, the level of your antibody goes way, way above what the level at its peak was after the second dose,” Fauci told NBC.

-The company said it’s also testing a larger-dose booster and an Omicron-specific booster in case the current vaccine and booster don’t sufficiently work against Omicron.
+The company said it’s also testing a larger-dose booster and an Omicron-specific booster in case the current vaccine and booster don’t sufficiently work against the new variant.

+If scientists determine an Omicron-specific vaccine dose is needed, “we think within weeks to maybe two to three months, we would be able to have a Omicron-specific vaccine booster available for testing,” Moderna Chief Medical Officer Dr. Paul Burton said Sunday.

-BioNTech, the German company that partnered with Pfizer to make their Covid-19 vaccine, is also investigating Omicron’s impact on their their vaccine, with data expected in the coming weeks.
+BioNTech, the German company that partnered with Pfizer to make a COVID-19 vaccine, is also investigating Omicron’s impact on their vaccine, with data expected in the coming weeks.

 Johnson & Johnson said it’s also testing the effectiveness of its vaccine against Omicron.